sinai-dev/OSLDocs/Effects/SL_Effect.md

 * Must be exactly one of: `MainHand` or `OffHand`
 * The slot which this imbue preset will be applied to.

+## SL_InstrumentTriggerBubble
+Used by Nurturing Echo to trigger the healing effect on nearby instruments.

+`Range` (float)
+* The max range of instruments to trigger healing for

 ## SL_LearnSkillEffect

 Simply teaches the player character a skill.